Dr. Seth Collings Hawkins is an American anthropologist, writer, and wilderness, EMS, and emergency physician.

 With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David currently works as a Paramedic for Powell County Ambulance Service, deploys to austere environments as a member of the U.S. Department of Health and Human Services’ Incident Response Coordination Team, teaches disaster medical and incident command concepts at the U.S. Department of Homeland Security’s Center for Domestic Preparedness, and is a full-time Lecturer in Eastern Kentucky University’s baccalaureate Emergency Medical Care program.
 When school's not in session at EKU, he teaches EMT courses at Landmark Learning in Cullowhee, NC.

 Also a Kentucky Division of Emergency Management (KYEM) Level II Technical Rope Rescue Technician, David is the Chair of the KYEM Search and Rescue Advisory Committee’s Subcommittee on Wilderness Medicine.
 He also serves on the Education Committee and Protocol Working Group of the Kentucky Board of Emergency Medical Services.
-A member of the Wilderness Medical Society, he is pursuing their Fellowship in the Academy of Wilderness Medicine.
+He is a member of the Wilderness Medical Society and a Fellow in the Academy of Wilderness Medicine.

 A member of the Board of Advisors of the Appalachian Center for Wilderness Medicine who teaches and speaks throughout the Southeast, he owns RedMed, LLC, which provides on-site medical services for wilderness endurance events throughout the Southeast.